pierrejeandev/KerberosTools/KerberosAuthenticationTester/README.md

 - It has a detailed view with a complete breakdown of the Authorization header.
 (Yep, went through all the RFCs to dissect the Kerberos and NTLM packages)
 - It shows your current Kerberos tickets and allows you to remove them (like klist.exe)

+# Improvement from the 2009 version

+- Support for TLS 1.1 and 1.2
+- Detailed messages on exception